caldetas/blast/README.md

 # blast
 Simple plotter able to handle big chromosomes.
 Use option "-h" or "--help" to get further instructions.
-If "-p" is specified, png is saved and no graphical interface is opened (serial plotting!).
+If "-p <image_name>" is specified, png is saved and no graphical interface is opened (serial plotting!).

 ## MANUAL